Everything you learn will lead to the future of childcare and welfare. | Sanko Gakuen Tokyo Future University of Welfare & Nursery College

 • Could you please tell me more about the scholarship program?

-Students who meet certain standards to become scholarship students at our school are divided into five categories: SS, S, A, B, and C.
+Those who are judged to have met certain criteria to become scholarship students at our school are divided into five categories: SS, S, A, B, and C.

 • What is the difference between the first and second type of Japan Student Services Organization scholarships?